yugabyte/platform-go-client/docs/PlatformInstance.md

 ### NewPlatformInstance

-`func NewPlatformInstance(address string, instanceState string, isLeader bool, isLocal bool, uuid string, ybaVersion string, ) *PlatformInstance`
+`func NewPlatformInstance(address string, instanceState string, isLeader bool, state string, uuid string, ybaVersion string, ) *PlatformInstance`

 NewPlatformInstance instantiates a new PlatformInstance object This constructor will assign default values to properties that have it defined,